ElvinC/PiSpeedCam/README.md

 The following are currently used for development, but others may work as well
 * Raspberry Pi V2 camera module (https://www.raspberrypi.com/products/camera-module-v2/)
 * Raspberry Pi 3B

+## Contribution
+Feel free open a PR if you add implement something cool/useful.